-The Consolidated Entity's short-term objective is to increase income, program quality and policy influence to increase our impact for vulnerable children.
+The Consolidated Entity's short-term objective is to increase our impact for vulnerable children by increasing income, program quality and policy influence.

 9. Long term objectives

 The Consolidated Entity's long-term objectives are to:

 - Champion children's rights and inspire breakthroughs in the way the world treats children and to achieve immediate and lasting change in their lives. - Ensure that every child attains the right to survive, learn and be protected. - Create a sustainable entity that strives for continual improvement to offer the best possible outcomes for children requiring our assistance.